wysiwyz/project-cyber-monday/README.md

 2. Deny insecure access, enforce HTTPS (self signed certificates are ok for now)

-3. Add the --auto-generate-certificates argument
+3. Add the `--auto-generate-certificates` argument

 4. Enforce authentication using a token (with possibility to use RBAC)

 5. Allow only cluster internal access

-Keywords: `
+Keywords: `deployment.apps/kubernetes-dashboard`, `service`, `ClusterIP`, `externalTrafficPolicy`

 [Solution #8](./sol_08.txt)

 ### Q9

+Use context: `kubectl config use-context workload-prod`

 Some containers need to run more secure and restricted.
-There is an existing AppArmor profile located at /opt/course/9/profile for this.
+There is an existing AppArmor profile located at `/opt/course/9/profile` for this.

-Install the AppArmor profile on Node cluster1-node1.
-Connect using ssh cluster1-node1.
+Install the AppArmor profile on Node `cluster1-node1`.
+Connect using ssh `cluster1-node1`.

-Add label security=apparmor to the Node
+Add label `security=apparmor` to the Node

-Create a Deployment named apparmor in Namespace default with:
+Create a Deployment named `apparmor` in Namespace `default` with:

-- One replica of image nginx:1.19.2
+- One replica of image `nginx:1.19.2`
-- NodeSelector for security=apparmor
+- NodeSelector for `security=apparmor`
-- Single container named c1 with the AppArmor profile enabled
+- Single container named `c1` with the AppArmor profile enabled

 The Pod might not run properly with the profile enabled.
-Write the logs of the Pod into /opt/course/9/logs so another team can work on getting the application running.
+Write the logs of the Pod into `/opt/course/9/logs` so another team can work on getting the application running.

-Keywords:
+Keywords: `AppArmor`, `Restrict a Container's Access to Resources with AppArmor`

 [Solution #9](./sol_09.txt)

 ### Q10

+Use context: `kubectl config use-context workload-prod`

 Team purple wants to run some of their workloads more secure.
-Worker node cluster1-node2 has container engine containerd already installed and it's configured to support the runsc/gvisor runtime.
+Worker node `cluster1-node2` has container engine containerd already installed and it's configured to support the runsc/gvisor runtime.

-Create a RuntimeClass named gvisor with handler runsc.
+Create a RuntimeClass named `gvisor` with handler `runsc`.

 Create a Pod that uses the RuntimeClass.
-The Pod should be in Namespace team-purple, named gvisor-test and of image nginx:1.19.2.
-Make sure the Pod runs on cluster1-node2.
+The Pod should be in Namespace `team-purple`, named `gvisor-test` and of image `nginx:1.19.2`.
+Make sure the Pod runs on `cluster1-node2`.

-Write the dmesg output of the successfully started Pod into /opt/course/10/gvisor-test-dmesg.
+Write the `dmesg` output of the successfully started Pod into `/opt/course/10/gvisor-test-dmesg`.

-Keywords:
+Keywords: `runsc`, `gVisor`, `RuntimeClass`

 [Solution #10](./sol_10.txt)

 ### Q11

+Use context: `kubectl config use-context workload-prod`

-There is an existing Secret called database-access in Namespace team-green.
+There is an existing Secret called `database-access` in Namespace `team-green`.

-Read the complete Secret content directly from ETCD (using etcdctl) and store it into /opt/course/11/etcd-secret-content.
-Write the plain and decoded Secret's value of key "pass" into /opt/course/11/database-password.
+Read the complete Secret content directly from ETCD (using `etcdctl`) and store it into `/opt/course/11/etcd-secret-content`.
+Write the plain and decoded Secret's value of key "pass" into `/opt/course/11/database-password`.

-Keywords:
+Keywords: `etcdctl`, `secret`

 [Solution #11](./sol_11.txt)

 ### Q12

+Use context: `kubectl config use-context restricted@infra-pod`

 You're asked to investigate a possible permission escape in Namespace restricted.
 The context authenticates as user restricted which has only limited permissions and shouldn't be able to read Secret values.

 Try to find the password-key values of the Secrets secret1, secret2 and secret3 in Namespace restricted.
 Write the decoded plaintext values into files /opt/course/12/secret1, /opt/course/12/secret2 and /opt/course/12/secret3.

-Keywords:
+Keywords: `serviceaccount`, `secret`

 [Solution #12](./sol_12.txt)

 ### Q13

+Use context: `kubectl config use-context infra-prod`

-There is a metadata service available at http://192.168.100.21:32000 on which Nodes can reach sensitive data, like cloud credentials for initialisation.
+There is a metadata service available at `http://192.168.100.21:32000` on which Nodes can reach sensitive data, like cloud credentials for initialisation.
 By default, all Pods in the cluster also have access to this endpoint.
 The DevSecOps team has asked you to restrict access to this metadata server.

-In Namespace metadata-access:
+In Namespace `metadata-access`:

-- Create a NetworkPolicy named metadata-deny which prevents egress to 192.168.100.21 for all Pods but still allows access to everything else
+- Create a NetworkPolicy named `metadata-deny` which prevents egress to `192.168.100.21` for all Pods but still allows access to everything else

-- Create a NetworkPolicy named metadata-allow which allows Pods having label role: metadata-accessor to access endpoint 192.168.100.21
+- Create a NetworkPolicy named `metadata-allow` which allows Pods having label `role: metadata-accessor` to access endpoint `192.168.100.21`

 There are existing Pods in the target Namespace with which you can test your policies, but don't change their labels.

-Keywords:
+Keywords: `networkpolicy`, `egress.to.ipBlock.except`, `ingress`

 [Solution #13](./sol_13.txt)

 ### Q14

+Use context: `kubectl config use-context workload-prod`

 There are Pods in Namespace team-yellow.
 A security investigation noticed that some processes running in these Pods are using the Syscall kill, which is forbidden by a Team Yellow internal policy.

 Find the offending Pod(s) and remove these by reducing the replicas of the parent Deployment to 0.

-Keywords:
+Keywords: `syscall`, `scale --replicas 0`, `strace`

 [Solution #14](./sol_14.txt)